 To summarize, I treat my photos like scenes of a film, so I always compose with that in mind.
 And as you can see, I always shoot in landscape orientation, mainly 3x2 or 16x9.

-Composition and aspect ratios and everything else on this list, is set in stone before the take the shot.
+Composition and aspect ratios and everything else on this list is set in stone before you take the shot.

 But you should always ask yourself, Am I exposing correctly? are you always considering what your key light is? are you always aware of the position of the sun if you're shooting outdoors, things like that.

 I personally like to embrace the shadows and expose for the highlights, and will manually dial my exposure to get the look that I want in-camera, even if the histogram disagrees with me.